-Features that help you in your work are listed below.
+Features that help you in your work are listed below:

 - Reports.
-Review the Station Message Detailing Recording (SMDR) feature for information about the calling and programming reports you can get from the system.
-When your system is installed, your Lucent Technologies representative should see that an SMDR printer is attached to the control unit for printing these reports.
+Review the Station Message Detailing Recording (SMDR) feature for information about the reports you can get from the system.
+Use a Call Accounting System application to further manipulate the data for specific information.
+It is recommended that you connect an SMDR printer to your system to print these reports.
 A list of the available reports and how to access and print them is included in "Using Reports" on page 6-33. - Programming.
 Programming is not really a feature, but you use it to facilitate most aspects of your job when a change to the installed system is necessary.
 Centralized telephone programming allows you to program extensions with headsets, program Barge-In for operators, and change line button assignments at extensions.
 You can also use centralized telephone programming to program features and buttons at individual extensions, rather than having users do this themselves.
 You can copy line button assignments and features from one extension to another.